Covering some 105,815 square kilometers, Phitsanulok is 377 kilometers north of Bangkok.

 Stops can be made at Akha or Iko, Lisu and Karen hill tribe villages.

-Alternatively stops can be made at the Buddha cave, a temple within a cavern; an elephant camp, for trekking; a hot spring; and a riverside Lahu village.
-Trips range from 300 bahts to 700 bahts ($7-$16), depending on the number of stops made.
+Alternatively stops can be made at the Buddha cave, a temple within a cavern; an elephant camp or for trekking; a hot spring; and a riverside Lahu village.

 The Hall of Opium also displays paraphernalia associated with opium smoking and trading, along with many photographs, films, and videos about opium and other illegal drugs from countries around the world.